 Generally whimbrels’ bills are shorter than curlews’, although since individuals of both species vary in bill length, this isn’t a hard and fast rule.
 Whimbrels’ beaks are said to be more abruptly bent at the tip: they have a straight bill with a bend at the end rather than curlews’ uniformly curved bills.
 And compared to a curlew, whimbrel tend to have a stronger head pattern with two dark bands on its crown separated by a narrower, pale centre stripe.
 Most distinctively whimbrels have a call which more often than not consists of seven notes, quite different from curlews’ mournful bubbling call.⠀

-We are a common winter visitor to the Solent, there are around 2000 of us at any one time.
-Winter numbers are relatively stable, however, our breeding numbers are declining.
+Luckily for us, curlews are a common winter visitor to the Solent with around 2000 along the coast at any one time.
+Winter numbers are relatively stable, however their breeding numbers have declined.

-I’m a qualifying feature for the Chichester and Langstone Harbours Special Protection Area – that means, when the site was designated, a nationally significant number of us used these awesome coastlines in the winter!
+The Curlew is red listed in the UK and they are a qualifying feature for the Chichester and Langstone Harbours Special Protection Area – that means, when the site was designated, a nationally significant number used these coastlines in the winter.

 Female curlews are not just larger than the males, they also have a relatively much longer bill, too – sometimes around 18% longer – and can look more curved as a result.
 This may reduce resource competition between the sexes.